bwmhamad/slate/source/index.html.md

 ##GETCASELIST
 ```json
 ```
-Returns a list of Cases that meet on of the following criteria
+Returns a list of Cases that meet on of the following criteria:
+1. All cases for all providers to which the user has access
+2. Return all cases by provider id
+3. Return all cases by provider id and case name (or part of case name)
+4. All cases meeting 1 to 3 with in recording date range
+5. All cases within a recording date range
+6. Return a case by case id

 ### HTTP Request
 `GET https://development.api.neuropro.ch/api/GETCASELIST`

 ### Query Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-All| | cases for all providers to which the user has access Return| | all cases by provider id
-Return| | all cases by provider id and case name (or part of case name) All| | cases meeting 1 to 3 with in recording date range All| | cases within a recording date range
-Return| | a case by case id
-page | |
-pagesize| | (default 10)
+page | int | Offset of pagination page. pagesize| int | Number of records returned in a single call (default 10).
 ### Return

 Data returned to client: